 That Kenny Vance spent 13 years with Jay and the Americans, the quintessence of sugary-pop purveyors, renders his solo debut LP as surprising as it is impressive.
-Tackling eclectic styles on the album, the singer offers a fascinating musical patchwork, surveying several decades in neatly segued doses of song.
+Tackling eclectic styles on Vance 32, the singer offers a fascinating musical patchwork, surveying several decades in neatly segued doses of song.

-Vance performs more cantemporary material with equally attractive results.
-“Rainy Day Friend” and “In Each Other’s Arms,” both coauthored by the singer and fellow American alumnus Marty Kupersmfth, respectiveIy recall the Beach Boys’ best ballads and the Lovin’ Spoonful’s synergic”She’s Still a Mystery.”
-Vance also delights With faithful interpretations of “Dirty Work” and “Parker’s Band,” tunes by Steely Dan prime movers Walter Becker and Donald Fagen (who together apprenticed with Jay and the Americans’ touring band).
+Vance performs more contemporary material with equally attractive results.
+“Rainy Day Friend” and “In Each Other’s Arms,” both co-authored by the singer and fellow American alumnus Marty Kupersmith, respectively recall the Beach Boys’ best ballads and the Lovin’ Spoonful’s synergic”She’s Still a Mystery.”
+Vance also delights with faithful interpretations of “Dirty Work” and “Parker’s Band,” tunes by Steely Dan prime movers Walter Becker and Donald Fagen (who together apprenticed with Jay and the Americans’ touring band).

 Tipping his hat to traditional jazz and to Latin music, the singer seems to have the most fun.
-He delivers a charming, tongue-In-cheek “Blue Because of You,” the Fats Waller classic, complete with authenticating scratch noises; and his rendition of Kupersmith’s “Honeymoon In Cuba” is a wholeheartedly humorous romp through the days when “Castro was just a convertible, boby.”
+He delivers a charming, tongue-in-cheek “Blue Because of You,” the Fats Waller classic, complete with authenticating scratch noises; and his rendition of Kupersmith’s “Honeymoon in Cuba” is a wholeheartedly humorous romp through the days when “Castro was just a convertible, baby.”

 Lavishly and sympathetically wrapped by producer Joel Dorn (whose recent credits include Don McLean’s Homeless Brother and Roberta Flack’s “Killing Me Softly”), this package may well turn out to be one of the nicest vinyl treats of 1975.